IDAES/idaes-pse/docs/technical_specs/model_libraries/generic/unit_models/valve.rst

 ``valve_function`` which takes the valve opening and computes a value that goes from approximately zero when valve opening is 0 to 1 when the valve opening is one.
-The valve function can have parameters as needed, so custom valve functions are defined in a callback so any additional parameters can be added in the callback.
+The valve function can have parameters as needed, so custom valve functions are defined using a callback function.

 The callback function should take an object of the ``Valve`` class as an argument and add the ``valve_function`` named expression.
 Any additional parameters can also